By Chet Yarbrough

 Human nature is not going to change; i.e. it will always contain good and evil intention.
 Bernard Madoff comes from the same culture as Warren Buffet.

-Trump and the Republican party’s approved tax law illustrates contempt for the middle-class, and ignores the poor.
+Trump and the Republican party’s approved tax law and Covid19′ fiscal response illustrates contempt for the middle-class, and ignores the needs of the poor.

 Many Americans are disgusted with the political process in 21st century America.
 Even the super rich and rich are not satisfied with the status quo.
-The rising gap between rich and poor embarrasses the rich.
+The rising gap between rich and poor embarrasses those who believe in equal opportunity for all.

 How can America justify a social security tax for a movie actor’s (or sports star’s) income of millions per year when a middle income family makes $40,000 to $132,900 per year and has to contribute the same amount as a multi-millionaire.